KaustubhKishore/flask-docker/README.md

     - Takes a lot of time.
 It will look like it's stuck
 - Open \<manager\> ip:5004
     - Refresh multiple times and random numbers will appear starting from 1.
 This means requests are split between the workers(or containers to be precise.)
+    - If we scale up you will see the counters at the same position for containers that already exist but the new containers that are created because of scaling up start from 1 as expected.

 ### Notes (IGNORE THESE)